Reforestum's vision of the world and statement of intent

 Reforestum was born with one single mission: Helping to stop climate change through the massive reforestation of our planet and protecting existing forests.

-There are 7,5 million people on this planet, and this may sound idealistic, but with the support of a small percentage of the world’s population, we really could change the course of history.
+There are 7,5 billion people on this planet, and this may sound idealistic, but with the support of a small percentage of the world’s population, we really could change the course of history.

 Reforestum is the union of 2 words Reforest and Um. -um means a verb, an action.
 Therefore, “the action of reforesting” is our answer to the biggest challenge humankind has ever faced: Climate change.